Award-winning and internationally renowned

 REF highlights and awards

-Research from the Chemoinformatics Research Group featured in the following two case studies and achieved high impact in the 2014 REF exercise:
+Research from the Chemoinformatics Research Group featured in the following impact case study and contributed to high impact in REF2021:

 Dr Steven Enoch was awarded the 2013 Lush Science Prize (worth £25,000) in recognition of his work developing computational alternatives to animal testing to predict the effects of chemicals.